mr-shaper/argus/CONTRIBUTING.md

 ## Channel Contributions

-Argus uses a **bring-your-own sister skill** model for some channels (see README Prerequisites).
-Community contributions that provide open, installable equivalents for the "bring your own" channels are especially welcome:
+Argus uses a **bring-your-own sister skill** model for some channels. `perplexity-reader` and `chrome-reader` are already bundled in `sister-skills/`; the only remaining BYO channel is `bird`.
+Community contributions for an open `bird` equivalent are especially welcome:

-- **Perplexity channel**: A public `perplexity-reader` replacement (any approach that respects Perplexity TOS) would unlock the Quick/Deep channels for more users.
-- **Chrome reader**: A public, zero-dependency alternative to `chrome-reader.py` for WebAccess fallback.
 - **Bird CLI**: Contributions that wrap a public X/Twitter API client into the `bird` interface expected by `probe.py`.

 If you build one of these, open a PR or link it in an issue — we'll add it to the Prerequisites table.